-Sentenced to life in prison for the 1960 murder of Detroit drugstore owner David Lipton, Ephraim R. Clark, along with co-defendants Lindberg Hall and Sceola Kuykendall, was exonerated within a year of his conviction.
+Sentenced to life in prison for the 1960 murder of Detroit drugstore owner David Lipton, Ephraim R. Clark, along with co-defendants Lindberg Hall and Sceola Kuykendall (also referenced as Seceolo Kuykendall), was exonerated within a year of his conviction.
 Despite evidence of witness perjury and police misconduct, the three men’s exonerations came only after the real killer confessed and implicated others when confronted with ballistics evidence that had been unavailable at the time of trial.

 Detroit drug store owner David Lipton suffered multiple gunshot wounds during a robbery at his store on the night of October 4, 1960.
 He died in the hospital one week later.
 The Lipton robbery/murder was not a unique event during that fall of l960; Detroit was facing rising crime rates and armed robberies against storekeepers were increasingly common.
 As such, the police were under pressure to solve the Lipton murder as soon as possible.

 In early December 1960, the police announced that Lipton’s murderers had been captured.
 Clark, Hall and Kuykendall were indicted and charged with first-degree murder based on allegations made by Edith Adams, the 24-year-old girlfriend of Hall.
 The men were each assigned counsel.